 Team spaces – break down the traditional silo structure by providing team spaces on your intranet for groups of common interest.
-This can be on a project, or to organize a social event or even talk about a popular TV program.
+This can be on a project, or to organize a social event, or even talk about a popular TV program.
 This enables employees to create their own communities and engage with others.

-Your intranet should allow you to communicate across different teams, locations and time zones to create a hub where employees gather to exchange information.
+Your intranet should allow you to communicate across different teams, locations, and time zones to create a hub where employees gather to exchange information.

-Desk vs non-desk – It should also be equipped to engage desk-based workers, those on the move or those on the shop floor who may have limited access to a computer.
-Your intranet should be able to transcend the traditional obstacles, regardless of role, device or location.
+Desk vs. non-desk – It should also be equipped to engage desk-based workers, those on the move, or those on the shop floor who may have limited access to a computer.
+Your intranet should be able to transcend the traditional obstacles, regardless of role, device, or location.

 Internet Broadcasts – Sometimes, a business must communicate critical information to its workforce.
 How does it make sure it reaches everyone, no matter how remote?
 Broadcasts help you get your message across via multiple channels and reach your people in an emergency or in times of crisis.

 Acadian Companies have over 4000 staff spread across the US, and the necessity to account for and communicate with members of staff in a crisis came when Storm Harvey hit.
 The Hurricane affected the West Indies, Central, and South America as well as Texas and Louisiana – and many of Acadian’s staff were affected.
-Their intranet performed a valuable role as the central hub for employees to get assistance, information and for colleagues to provide support to their peers.
+Their intranet performed a valuable role as the central hub for employees to get assistance, and information and for colleagues to provide support to their peers.

 Rather than be an abandoned feature within an organization’s infrastructure, a contemporary intranet is an integral part to a company.
 Allowing you to do things within your business that third-party applications cannot do.
 And from being impersonal and difficult to navigate – an intranet can revolutionize the way you work, allowing you to work closely with colleagues, access information more readily and cut down on superfluous admin work.